How to Get a Car Loan With Bad Credit and No Bank Account

 A bad credit car loan is offered by subprime auto lenders.
 These creditors specialize in lending to borrowers with bad credit history and do not qualify for prime rate loans.

 The catch?
 They require a more substantial down payment and charge higher interest rates than traditional loans.
 This is to compensate for the risk of you defaulting on your debt repayment.
 They may also have a higher closing cost and shorter time horizon for repayment.

-Without a bank account to prove your stable source of income, you’re more likely to pledge your car—new or used but in good condition—as collateral for the loan.
+Applications with no bank account to prove your stable source of income, you’re more likely to pledge your car—new or used but in good condition—as collateral for the loan.
 This is called a secured loan.

 Your lender will pay for the full price of the car while you will pay off this debt plus the interest fee every month.
 In the event that you default on your future loan repayment, the lender can repossess your car and sell it to recover the loan amount.

 5 Things to Consider When Getting a Bad Credit Car Loan

 Before getting a car loan with a subprime auto lender, you should know the:

 - Types of interest rates on the loan.
 The rates offered for a secured car loan can be fixed or variable.
 If the car loan has fixed interest rates, you will pay the same exact amount every pay period throughout the term of the loan.
 With variable rates, on the other hand, the interest rates on the outstanding balance fluctuate according to the benchmark interest rate.

 - Loan term periods.
 Short-term loans that usually take about 2 to 3 years to pay usually carry higher interest rates than long-term loans (5 to 10 years).